Baccarat: Royal baccarat scandal

-A Hard Day's Night

-In the 1964 Richard Lester comedy A Hard Day's Night, Paul McCartney's "grandfather" John (played by Wilfrid Brambell) steals an invite to a posh casino intended for the band, and has a run of luck at a baccarat table despite appearing not to know how to play the game; at one point, upon winning a bet, he yells "Bingo," to which the croupier corrects him, thinking he meant to proclaim "Banco."

 James Bond

 Baccarat chemin-de-fer is the favoured game of James Bond, the fictional secret agent created by Ian Fleming.
-Bond plays the game in numerous novels, most notably his 1953 debut, Casino Royale, in which the entire plot revolves around a game between Bond and SMERSH trade union operative Le Chiffre; the unabridged version of the novel includes a primer to the game for readers who are unfamiliar with it.
+Bond plays the game in numerous novels, most notably his 1953 debut, Casino Royale, in which much of the plot revolves around a game between Bond and SMERSH operative Le Chiffre; the unabridged version of the novel includes a primer to the game for readers who are unfamiliar with it.
 It is also featured in several filmed versions of the character, including the 1954 television adaptation of Casino Royale, where Bond bankrupts Le Chiffre in order to have him eliminated by his Soviet superiors; Dr. No, where Bond is first introduced while playing the game in film; Thunderball; the 1967 version of Casino Royale, which is the most detailed treatment of a baccarat game in any Bond film; On Her Majesty's Secret Service; For Your Eyes Only; and GoldenEye.

 In the 2006 movie adaptation of Casino Royale, baccarat is replaced by Texas hold 'em poker, largely due to the poker boom at the time of filming.

-Rush Hour 3

-In 2007's Rush Hour 3, main characters James Carter and Geneviève first meet playing baccarat in a casino in Paris.
-Initially, Carter can not afford to play, but Geneviève covers for him.
-Unsure of the rules of the game, Carter thinks that he has a good hand, not knowing that he instead has zero points.
-The dealer explains the situation, and Geneviève wins.

-Bob le flambeur

-The 1956 French heist film Bob le flambeur features a climactic sequence in which the protagonist begins gambling as a heist is taking place.
-He encounters extraordinary luck playing chemin de fer, which leads him to lose track of time.
+Phil Ivey controversy

+The advantage play technique of edge sorting gained attention in 2012, when a casino in the United Kingdom refused to pay professional gambler Phil Ivey about $11 million, after they determined that he had used the technique to gain an advantage over the house.
+The same year, Ivey and a female companion won $9.6 million at the Borgata casino in Atlantic City using edge sorting and another $500,000 playing craps using his gains as a stake in the game.
+The Borgata paid him after his win but then sued Ivey in 2014 after surveillance video showed he had manipulated the dealer into rotating certain cards in the deck to exploit the flaw on the back of the cards.
+The Borgata prevailed and won $10.1 million, which Ivey refused to pay.
+In February 2019, the Borgata received approval from the U.S. District Court for the District of New Jersey to go after Ivey's assets in the state of Nevada, since he had no assets in the state of New Jersey to pursue.
+Ivey and the Borgata reached a settlement in July 2020.